Ruks-7/Automated-Testing-With-Selenium/README.md

 ### 2. Second Test
 The second test will check the main page's navigation bar <br/>
-The navigation bar displays the list of links on the page.
+The navigation bar displays the list of links on the section.
 The test will click on the "Advisors and Patrons" link found in the "About Us" section.<br />
-Thereafter, the url will be displayed in the console.
+Upon navigating to the page, the url of the page and all the advisors and patrons are displayed in the console.